ratatatatcode/web-dev-mentoring/Day 1/setup.md

 You can start running it by typing **npm run dev** or **npx nodemon server**.

-If it works, congratulations on your first 'Hello, World'!"
+If it works, congratulations on your first 'Hello World'!"

 Just to share something — I always start with 'Hello World' because, like many great stories, everything begins with a simple 'hello.'
 And also, to honor the tradition of most programmers, whose first code is 'Hello World'.